 Remember, there is no right or wrong choice.
 Sometimes the best choice is the one that you feel most drawn to.

 How to pick the best Gua Sha Tool

 One of the most common questions we get asked is how to choose a Gua Sha tool?
 Always choose to buy a Gua Sha tool from Traditional Chinese Medicine practitioners or reputable brands with clear origins to avoid buying a fake item.
 The truth is, there is a huge supply of glasses or stones injected with synthetic colors being sold as semi-precious stones and most novices would not be able to tell them apart.
 To safeguard your health, avoid buying from unknown sources and choose to buy from reputable stores or brands is the safest bet.

 Here are some guidelines to help you spot a fake stone:

 - Natural Jade and Rose Quartz surfaces are never consistent.
 If you spot pieces with consistent grains or look perfectly clear, they are most likely fake

 - If there are bubbles in the Gua Sha tool, it is a clear sign that it is not real Jade or Rose Quartz.
 The bubbles are most likely formed when colors are injected into the glass or fake stone

-- （Hold the stone against your face for a minute, if it remains cool, it is real Jade, if it warms up, it is a fake ）
+- To determine if your Jade is genuine or fake, hold the stone against your face for a minute.
+If it remains cool, it is real Jade; if it warms up, it is a fake.